ARY Film Award for Best Supporting Actor: History

 The Best Supporting Actor category originates with the 1st ARY Film Awards ceremony since 2014.
 The Best Supporting Actor is awarded by viewers voting and known as Best Supporting Actor Viewers Choice but officially it is termed as Best Supporting Actor.
 Since ARY Film Awards has been just started, this category has not a brief history.

 Winners and nominees

 For the Best Supporting Actor winner which is decided by Viewers, but simply regarded as Best Supporting Actor as compared to other four Jury Awards which has superfix of Jury.
 As of the first ceremony, total of five actors were nominated.
 This category is among fourteen Viewers Awards in ARY Film Awards.

-Date and the award ceremony shows that the 2010 is the period from 2010-2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.
+Date and the award ceremony shows that the 2010 is the period from 2010 to 2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.